rmilano24/rusticales.com/wp-content/plugins/wp-store-locator/readme.txt

 4. The plugin settings

 == Changelog ==

+= 2.2.7, December 31, 2016 =
+* Changed: Included the latest version of the EDD_SL_Plugin_Updater class ( 1.6.8 ).
+* Changed: Reverted a change in the CSS file that ended up breaking the map for some users.

+= 2.2.6, December 24, 2016 =
+* Fixed: The opening hours not working correctly for Saturday / Sunday in the admin area.
+The 12:00 AM field was missing.
+* Fixed: A PHP notice showing up when an invalid value was set for the radius / max results dropdown.
+* Fixed: The zoom attribute now works correctly for the wpsl_map shortcode.
+* Changed: Included the latest version of the EDD_SL_Plugin_Updater class ( 1.6.7 ).
+* Changed: Removed unused locationCount var from wpsl-gmap.js.
+* Changed: Added a CSS rule that makes it harder for themes to scaled images on the map.

+= 2.2.5, December 11, 2016 =
+* Fixed: Made it work with the latest WPML version.
+* Fixed: Remove the WPSL caps and Store Locator Manager role on uninstall.
+The code was always there to do so, but was never called.
+* Fixed: A PHP notice that showed up when the settings page was saved with an empty start location field.
+* Changed: Adjusted the structure of the post type labels so you can correctly translate them in singular / plural forms based on the used language.
+Via [deshack](https://wordpress.org/support/users/deshack/).
+* Changed: Added a tooltip to the 'Attempt to auto-locate the user' field explaining that HTTPS is now [required](https://wpstorelocator.co/document/html-5-geolocation-not-working-chrome-safari/) in Chrome and Safari.
+* Changed: The coordinates from the start location are now used to center the map in the map section on the settings page instead of it always defaulting to Holland.
+* Changed: Renamed the existing option that prevents two Google Maps libraries from loading at the same time to "Enable compatibility mode" on the settings page ( Tools section ).
+* Changed: Updated the wpsl.pot file.
+* Changed: No longer use the deprecated icl_object_id() function when the WPML version is newer then 3.2.

 = 2.2.4, Augustus 6, 2016 =
 * New: Added an option to the tools section to prevent other scripts from including the Google Maps API a second time on the store locator page.
 This sometimes breaks the map.